 Wilterdink was Jean Monnet research fellow at the European University Institute in Florence, Italy in 1986-87, and guest professor at the University of Minnesota, Minneapolis in 1996.
 In 1992 he was appointed Norbert Elias professor in the study of long-term social processes at the University of Utrecht, a part-time position he held until 1998.
 From 1998 till 2001 he was vice director of the Amsterdam School for Social Science Research.
 In 1999, he was appointed full professor in cultural sociology at the University of Amsterdam, a position he held until his retirement in 2011.

 Wilterdink’s research and publications cover a wide range of topics.
-They include long-term trends in socioeconomic (class) inequality as indicated by wealth and income distribution; globalization processes and global inequalities; national identities and images of national character; competition and change in intellectual and cultural fields; and evolutionary mechanisms and processes.
+They include long-term trends in socioeconomic (class) inequality as indicated by wealth and income distribution; globalization processes and global inequalities; nationalism, national identities, and images of national character; competition and change in intellectual and cultural fields; cultural distinction; evolutionary mechanisms and processes; and processes of democratization and de-democratization.
 Theoretically, Wilterdink is particularly interested in exploring the interrelations between sociology and other disciplines, including biology, psychology, history, and economics.
 The list of publications gives further information about his scholarly interests and activities.